attaswift/BTree/README.md

 1. Insertion or removal from any position in a B-tree-based data structure takes O(log(*n*)) time, no matter what.

 2. Like standard collection types, B-trees implement full copy-on-write value semantics.
-    Copying a b-tree into another variable takes O(1) time; mutations of a copy do not affect the original instance.
+    Copying a B-tree into another variable takes O(1) time; mutations of a copy do not affect the original instance.

     However, B-trees implement a greatly improved version of copy-on-write that is not all-or-nothing: each node in the tree may be independently shared with other trees.